-The WCSUPD is established in accordance with Section 10a-156b of the Connecticut General Statutes, which provides for a special police force at WCSU whose members have the same duties, responsibilities and authority as members of a duly organized local, municipal or state police department.
+The WCSU PD is established in accordance with Section 10a-156b of the Connecticut General Statutes, which provides for a special police force at WCSU whose members have the same duties, responsibilities and authority as members of a duly organized local, municipal or state police department.

 The jurisdiction of the department extends to the geographical limits of the property owned or under the control of WCSU.
-The department has statewide jurisdiction in felony cases.
+The department has statewide jurisdiction in felony cases, in accordance with Connecticut State Law, or when serving warrants issued by the Superior Court.